adamcabral86/obsidian-intelligence-rag/plan.md

 ## AI Prompts for Development Assistance

-### Prompt 1: Obsidian Plugin Setup with Ollama Integration
+### Prompt 1: Express Backend Setup with Ollama Integration
 ```
-Create the foundational structure for an Obsidian plugin that integrates with Ollama.
-The plugin should:
+Create the foundational structure for an Express backend that integrates with Ollama.
+The backend should:
-1. Initialize properly as an Obsidian plugin
+1. Set up a proper Express server with TypeScript
 2. Connect to a locally running Ollama instance
 3. Include configuration options for the Ollama host address
 4. Implement basic API calls to both all-minilm for embeddings and llama3.2 for chat